lucidlayer/traceform/traceform/cli-onboard/README.md

 <h1 align="center">Traceform Onboarding CLI: Effortless Setup for Code-to-UI Mapping</h1>
-<p align="center">Interactive wizard to install and validate the Traceform toolchain in your React projects.</p>
+<p align="center">Interactive TUI wizard to install and validate the Traceform toolchain in your React projects.</p>

 ---